tatiniG/WSoC-TestRepo1/README.md

 In case, you wish to learn more about WSoC, please redirect yourself to the [website](https://www.wsocbyosc.com).

 ## Details on how to apply for shortlisting
+  - Clone the Repository to your local system.
-  - One must create a new branch to work on, seperate from the master branch.
+  - Create a new child branch to work on, seperate from the master branch.
+  - The branch must follow a particular naming convention - *branch_registrationno*, example : **branch_28bce7339**
-  - After cloning the project to their system, thye must work on either the frontend or the backend challenges, depending on whatever area they wish to focus on.
+  - You can work on either the frontend or the backend challenges, depending on whichever area you wish to focus on.
-  - After finishing every task, they must commit, and push, to the branch that they've created.
+  - After finishing any task, commit, and push, to the branch that you've created.
-  - Upon completion of all the tasks, they must send a pull request in order to merge into the master branch signifying their completion of the tasks.
+  - Upon completion of all the tasks, send a pull request in order to merge your branch onto the master branch signifying your submission.

-## Before you begin
- - [GIT](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository) Keep in mind that one must be able to clone the project to their system.
- - [Python](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/) One must be able to set up a virtualenv, or set up Django in their base python interpreter, in order to utilize Django.
- - [Django](https://www.djangoproject.com/start/) One must be able to run the server after setting it up in their system using Django commands.

 ## Project prerequisites
 ### Front End